Synaptic724/ThreadFactory/README.md

 * 🔧 `Fork`: A **thread dispatcher** that assigns callables based on usage caps, ensuring each executes a fixed number of times for simple routing.
 * 🔄 `SyncFork`: A **dispatcher that coordinates `N` threads** into callable groups, where all callables execute simultaneously once slots are filled.
 It supports timeouts and reuse.
 * 🔄 `SyncSignalFork`: Similar to `SyncFork`, but with the added ability to **execute a callable as a signal**.
 This object natively connects to a `SignalController` for enhanced integration.
+* 🚦 `SignalFork`: A **non-blocking dispatcher** that routes threads to callables immediately upon arrival.
+Triggers a one-time callback and controller notification once all slots are consumed.

 ### 🎮 Central Controllers – `thread_factory.synchronization.controller`